 In previous sections of this quick start guide, we saw two elementary methods to write scenarios for your project: saving & recalling some device’s state as well as writing simple automations for its parameters.
 While elementary, these two very features still offer a lot of flexibility to author advanced scenarios for your creations project.
 This is made even more flexible given a handful of score’s practice-based workflow features.
 Rather than separating cue-like execution of messages toward your devices and time evolving processes such as automations, score offer a number of ways to easily mix two approaches in a unified workflow.

 A workflow you might find useful is the

-auto-sequence is an option that needs to be activated from score preferences.
-To do so, bring score Preferences window.
+auto-sequence is an option that needs to be activated from the software Score preferences.
+To do so, bring up the Settings window.

 User interface tab then make sure the

 In previous sections, we saw how to drag parameters from the